devinekask/workflows/docs/deployment/combell/01-domain.md

 If you didn't recieve these mails after a while, you have the call [Combell's support center](https://www.combell.com/en/support).

-**1. Combell Sales → Thank you for your order - …**
+1. **Combell Sales → Thank you for your order - …**

-This is just a confirmation of your order.
+    - This is just a confirmation of your order.
 You do not need any further information from that mail.

-**2. Combell Support → Set a password for your Combell account**
+2. **Combell Support → Set a password for your Combell account**

-Click on the link in the mail and set a password for your Combell account.
+    - Click on the link in the mail and set a password for your Combell account.

-**3. Combell Support → You Combell hosting is ready to use**
+3. **Combell Support → You Combell hosting is ready to use**

-This contains a link to your hosting dashboard.
+    - This contains a link to your hosting dashboard.